KristianLyng/varnishfoo/chapter-3.rst

         ::1 - - [18/Dec/2015:14:23:42 +0000] "GET http://localhost/?30808 HTTP/1.1" 200 3092 "-" "HTTPie/0.8.0"
         (...)

-An other helpful way to use a VSL query is to investigate the details of the ``Timestamp`` tag.
+Another helpful way to use a VSL query is to investigate the details of the ``Timestamp`` tag.
 Quoting directly from the ``vsl(7)`` manual page::

        Timestamp - Timing information